adivijaykumar/adivijaykumar/README.md

 ### Hi 👋, I am Aditya!

-I am a final-year graduate student at [ICTS-TIFR](https://www.icts.res.in) in the [Astrophysical Relativity](https://www.icts.res.in/research/astrorel) group.
+I am a postdoctoral fellow at [CITA](https://www.cita.utoronto.ca/).

 More information about me can be found on my [personal website](https://adivijaykumar.github.io/)!
 Here are some quick links: